-Only in November 2013 did we first directly bill any payor for physician-ordered testing; until May 2013, our commercialization partner Clarient was responsible for all billing associated with our tests.
-We do not have data for Clarient's billing and collection experience with respect to our test, because Clarient paid us a contracted amount per test performed regardless of their billing and collections.
-From May to December 2013, we performed an average of 1-3 physician-ordered tests per month (in addition to 20-30 tests per month performed since January 2013 under our development collaboration program with the Dana-Farber Cancer Institute).
-Billing for physician-ordered tests is now handled for us by a non-Clarient billing service provider.
-In November and December 2013 we invoiced, through this service provider, for 13 physician-ordered tests.
-Of these tests, 8 were billed to private third-party payors and 5 were billed to Medicare.
+From May to early November 2013, we performed an average of 2-3 physician-ordered tests per month (in addition to 20-30 tests per month performed since January 2013 under our development collaboration program with the Dana-Farber Cancer Institute).
+Billing was processed in early November 2013 for 4 of these physician-ordered tests, after partial completion of the transition of the billing function to a non-Clarient billing service provider.
+All 4 tests were billed to private third-party payors.
 We have not yet had any response or adjudication from the payors as to these bills, and accordingly we do not yet have any data as to reimbursement history or collectability experience.
-In addition, we believe the sample size of 13 is too small to be the basis for any conclusion about our ongoing payor mix.
+We believe the sample size of 4 is too small to be the basis for any conclusion about our ongoing payor mix.
+We have not yet directly billed Medicare for any testing.